 If anything, they get this backward.
 Normal human beings are more interested in testing whether others are potential allies and partners than in building honest relationships or having deep conversations.
 When they are in doubt, they guess instead of asking.

+It’s a guess culture, and not an ask culture.
 Much of human misery follows from that.
 It is harder to reach Aspies that way.
 If we want to be understood, we explain.
 If we want to understand others, we ask them to explain themselves.
 If we want something from others, we ask for it, instead of expecting them to read our minds.
 Why is this hard?

 The most popular theory of autism is that of Simon Baron-Cohen, who thinks autistics have an extreme male brain.
 Men are better at understanding systems (systemizing) and women are better at understanding other people’s mind (empathizing).